theodi/synthetic-data-tutorial/README.md

 python tutorial/generate.py
 ```

 Voila!
-You'll now see a `hospital_ae_data.csv` file in the `/data` directory.
+You'll now see a new `hospital_ae_data.csv` file in the `/data` directory.
 Open it up and have a browse.
 It's contains the following columns:

 - **Attendance ID**: a unique ID generated for every admission to A&E
 - **Health Service ID**: NHS number of the admitted patient
-- **Hospital**: which hospital admitted the patient - with some hospitals being more prevalent in the data than others.
+- **Hospital**: which hospital admitted the patient - with some hospitals being more prevalent in the data than others
-- **Arrival Time**: what time and date the patient was admitted - added weekend as busier and different peak time for each day.
+- **Arrival Time**: what time and date the patient was admitted - with weekends as busier and and a different peak time for each day
-- **Time in A&E (mins)**: time (in minutes) of how long the patient spent in A&E
+- **Time in A&E (mins)**: time in minutes of how long the patient spent in A&E
 - **Treatment**: what the person was treated for - with certain treatments being more common than others
-- **Gender**: patient gender, see [NHS patient gender codes](https://www.datadictionary.nhs.uk/data_dictionary/attributes/p/person/person_gender_code_de.asp?shownav=1)
+- **Gender**: patient gender - based on [NHS patient gender codes](https://www.datadictionary.nhs.uk/data_dictionary/attributes/p/person/person_gender_code_de.asp?shownav=1)
 - **Age**: age of patient - following age distribution roughly similar to London
-- **Postcode**: postcode of patient - random London postcodes
+- **Postcode**: postcode of patient - random, in use, London postcodes extracted from the `London postcodes.csv` file.

 We can see this dataset obviously contains some personal information.
 For instance, if we knew roughly the time a neighbour went to A&E we could use their postcode to figure out exactly what ailment they went in with.
 Or, if a list of people's Health Service ID's were to be leaked in future, lots of people could be re-identified.